It’s never too late

 Some of her friends looked years younger.
 They took care of themselves: visited beauty salons, swam at the pool, hit the gym, and watched their diets.
 Appearance was their top priority.

-The same couldn’t be said for Marina.
-At 18, she married Nicholas.
+The same couldn’t be said for Mary.
+At 18, she married Nick.
 She didn’t feel deep love for him.
 Six months later, he proposed, and the young couple tied the knot.
-At first, Marina didn’t notice how different they were.
-Nicholas loved spending his free time partying with friends—never without alcohol—and found home life boring.
-Marina, however, was refined and educated, unable to sleep without a book in hand.
+At first, Mary didn’t notice how different they were.
+Nick loved spending his free time partying with friends—never without alcohol—and found home life boring.
+Mary, however, was refined and educated, unable to sleep without a book in hand.
 After graduating from a cultural institute, she landed a job at a library, though the pay was meager.
-Nicholas worked at a factory, but when orders dried up, management sent workers on unpaid leave.
+Nick worked at a factory, but when orders dried up, management sent workers on unpaid leave.
 Life became tough for the young family, especially with a growing daughter.
-Nicholas started spending more time in the garage.
-Marina noticed money disappearing from her purse.
+Nick started spending more time in the garage.
+Mary noticed money disappearing from her purse.
 She tried talking to him about finding extra work.

 — Nick, why don’t you drive a taxi while the factory’s down?